kstenerud/concise-encoding/cbe-specification.md

 ### Naming

-CBE files should use the extension "cbe".
-For example: "mydata.cbe"
+CBE files should use the extension `cbe`.
+For example: `mydata.cbe`

 ### Contents